 Since breakfast consisted of bread with jam and tea, and lunch wasn’t much either, I was very hungry by dinner time.

-I played cards with the Germans while waiting but soon had to quit due to the overwhelming about of culture and language that was taking over the dining hall.
-French was to my right, German at my table, and Spanish to the left.
+I played cards with the Germans while waiting but soon quit because I was distracted by the amount of culture and language that was taking over the dining hall.
+French being spoken to my right, German at my table, and Spanish to the left.
 There was more, but I was entertained enough by the people close to me.

 This is all I want to do in life.
 There is an astounding amount of beauty in the art of speaking.
 My brain cannot comprehend the fact that our mouths are capable of so much sound, movement, and ways to express ourselves.